mennetorelli/Plumberz/README.md

 ```

-## Performance evaluation
+# Performance evaluation

-We decided to conduct a simple performance evaluation to see the differences between the preliminar version without Conduit
+We decided to conduct a simple performance evaluation to see the differences between the preliminar version without Conduit (`wordcount`)
-and the two single-pipeline Conduit versions.
+and the two single-pipeline Conduit versions (`wordcountCv2` and `wordcountCv3`).
 Our parameter was the waiting time.

-The evaluation was conducted as follows: we executed each wordcount version 20 times, with different file inputs.
+The evaluation was conducted as follows: we evaluated each wordcount using different file inputs,
+and for each file we executed the function 20 times.
 Specifically, we used a .txt file of about 100 words (plus punctuation)
 whose content is defined in the [File_generator.hs](code/File_generator.hs) script,
 and such file was repeated a variable number of times depending on what we were going to evaluate.
 So, from now on, when we refer to file size we are actually referring to the times the content of the file is repeated.
-We measured the time at the beginning and at the end of each wordcount execution by means of the `Data.Time.Clock` package,
+We measured the time at the beginning and at the end of each wordcount execution by means of the `Data.Time.Clock` module,
 and then we saved the elapsed time for each of the executions.

-The results are available in [this file](performance/data.xlsx).
+The results of each evaluation are available in [this file](performance/data.xlsx).
-Such results have been analysed and visualized with the [Jupyter Notebook](https://jupyter.org/)
+Such results have been analysed and visualized with [Jupyter Notebook](https://jupyter.org/)
-using the [Pandas](https://pandas.pydata.org/) library for Python.
+using [Pandas](https://pandas.pydata.org/) library for Python.
 A dedicated script [Wordcount_performance.hs](code/Wordcount_performance.hs)
-has been built to automatize the collection of data of the various executions.
+has been built to automatize executions and their collection of data.

+## Wordcount on Ghci

 The first evaluation was conducted on Ghci using files repeated respectively 2000, 3000, 4000, 5000 and 6000 times.
-The result hignight clearly which is the advantage of using Conduit w.r.t. to a standard lazy I/O implementation:
+The result higlight clearly which is the advantage of using Conduit w.r.t. to a standard lazy I/O implementation:
 in the boxplot reported below, in fact, we can see that the I/O version works only with the files which size is below 4000,
-and for bigger files we have a stack overflow.
+and for bigger files it produces a stack overflow.

 ![png](images/output_2_2.png)

+From the boxplot we can see that generally the execution times are quite different,
+especially for the conduit versions in which we have also many outliers.

 Then, we aggregated each set of 20 evaluations by means of their median, and plotted again with a bar diagram.

 ![png](images/output_4_1.png)

-From the boxplot we can see that generally the execution times are quite different,
-especially for the conduit versions in which we have also many outliers.
+## Wordcount on executable file

-So we decided to compile the scripts and evaluate the executable file produced by the compilation.
+Then, we decided to compile the scripts and evaluate the executable file produced by the compilation.
 We used the command `ghc --make` with `-O` flag, which enables a set of optimizations during the compilation.
 Since running the executable code is faster and more reliable than using the Ghci console,
 we used for the second evaluation files repeated respectively 2500, 5000, 7500, 10000, 12500 and 15000 times.